 Flexible barrier packaging is a part of modified atmosphere packaging (MAP).
 This is any packaging that modifies the atmosphere inside itself to preserve the goods.

 A classic example would be canning, which started in wine bottles and was taken from watching monks make champagne.
 They began with a pasteurization process followed by maintaining a modified atmosphere in the jar to stop the champagne from going bad.
 Aluminum cans were the next invention and had a wide adoption rate.
-They are, however, being phased out and replaced by flexible barrier packaging.
+They are, however, being phased out and replaced by flexible barrier packages.

 Flexible barrier packaging was born out of the space race as NASA looked for ways to cut out weight and maintain freshness.
 Some of the earliest products to use this packaging were MREs.
 As the name implies, the key difference between plastic bags and barrier packaging is the barrier.

-What Are the Common Materials Used in Flexible Barrier Packaging?
+What Are the Most Common Used Materials?

 Polyester is highly preferred because it is effective and affordable.
 It's made from quality film that's perfect for packaging applications such as machine parts, food, or bags with view windows.
 Polyester also has a great weight to strength ratio and comes with its own barrier.